Celery is a great addition to a salad, as a snack to have with dips or even just chopped up and mixed into your meals.

 But have you ever wondered if you can regrow this salad vegetable?
 Celery comes as an entire plant with leaves intact.
 It already looks like a plant when you get it from the store so is it that hard to imagine just planting it again and watching it grow?

 Having a leftover stalk is annoying and you might just be throwing it in the trash without a second thought but you can actually get a brand-new plant, for free, if you know how to replant it correctly.

-I’ve put together this step by step guide on how to grow celery from cuttings.
-It’s a great experiment to do with your children and show them how the life cycle of a plant actually works.
-So, if you’ve ever wondered if it is possible to regrow veggies from cuttings, or how you can do it, follow this article and give it a try yourself!
+I’ve put together this step-by-step guide on how to grow celery from cuttings.
+It’s a great experiment to do with your children and show them how the life cycle of a plant works.
+So, if you’ve ever wondered if it is possible to regrow veggies from cuttings, or how you can do it, follow this article and give it a try yourself.

 *You might also like: How To Grow Green Onions from Cuttings in a Week

 WHAT YOU NEED TO KNOW BEFORE GROWING CELERY FROM AN OLD STALK